 ID Direction of change anticipated in absolute Scope 1+2 emissions at target completion? % change anticipated in absolute Scope 1+2 emissions Direction of change anticipated in absolute Scope 3 emissions at target completion? % change anticipated in absolute Scope 3 emissions Comment Int1 Decrease 1 Our intensity measurement for Scope 1+2 is based on an equivalent denominator, so we anticipate that the intensity target and absolute target would increase or decrease in the same direction as the percentage change, but not necessarily equate to the percentage change.
-Our 2014 absolute emissions reduction was 0.2%, which resulted in a minor increase in intensity due to the slight change in the equivalent denominator.
-Our assumptions were that the CO2e emissions in 2014 would decrease from the 2013 rolling base year by 1%, which was estimated to be 2,880 metric tonnes CO2e.
+Our 2015 absolute emissions reduction was 6.1%, which resulted in a decrease in intensity of 5.4%.
+Our assumptions were that the CO2e emissions in 2015 would decrease from the 2014 rolling base year by 1%, which was estimated to be 3,981 metric tonnes CO2e.